epcjr/ansible-role-perfsonar-installer/README.md

 Some tags are used in the role, they are meant to run only or skip part of the process.
 The following tags are existing:

   - `ps::install` : only install perfSONAR packages and their dependencies
-  - `ps::config` : only configure any already installed perfSONAR package
-  - `ps::running` : checks that your perfSONAR node is running as intended

-Examples,

-  - If you only want to install the perfSONAR software without configuring it automatically, you can run:

-        ansible-playbook site.yml --tags "ps::install"

-  - If you have already installed the perfSONAR packages and you only want to change an already existing config, you can run:

-        ansible-playbook site.yml --skip-tags "ps::install"

 Dependencies
 ------------